Skip to content

 exp = exps[0]

-# Fetch EOD data for all calls
+# Fetch EOD for all calls in one request using wildcard strike

-eod = tdx.option_history_eod("SPY", exp, strike, "C",
+chain = client.option_history_eod("SPY", exp, "*", "C",

 "20240301", "20240301")